Tian-Bai/Tian-Bai.github.io/_pages/about.md

 show_reposts: false
 ---

-I am an undergraduate student at McGill University, majoring in Honours Mathematics and Computer Science, with an expected graduation date of December 2024.
+I recently graduated from McGill University with an Honours B.Sc. in Mathematics and Computer Science and plan to pursue a Ph.D. beginning in 2025.
 My research interests focus on the intersection of statistics and machine learning, particularly in areas that include:

 - **Enhancing reliability and trustworthiness of AI/ML Systems**: I am interested in the development and application of methods for accessing and improving the reliability of black-box AI/ML systems (e.g. uncertainty quantification, statistical inference with AI systems), enabling confident deployments in risk-sensitive settings.